Follow these steps to end being perpetually single on Valentine’s Day:

 Another Valentine’s Day and another year you’re feeling depressed about being perpetually single for so long that you’re thinking about joining a convent.
 You could celebrate Single’s Awareness Day.
 Or you could get together with friends and complain about holidays created by greeting card companies and drown your sorrows in another cosmo.

 But, Valentine’s Day doesn’t have to be something to hate or something to avoid.
-Instead you can use this year to create a plan to make sure you are no longer perpetually single, or from going to one relationship that doesn’t last to another and yet another.
+Instead, if you’re depressed about being single you can choose to be motivated to make a plan to end your loneliness, make sure you are no longer perpetually single, or from going to one relationship that doesn’t last to another and yet another.

 Contrary to what you may believe, the real way to ensure you’re not perpetually single is to set the intention, plan and create a strategy for lasting-love.
 We know this may sound somewhat unromantic, but love does operate under the same universal laws as everything else in life.

-In the same way that you wouldn’t expect your ideal career to simply show up in your life, or to wake up one day toned, fit and beach body ready, the same is true for love.
+In the same way that you wouldn’t expect your ideal career to simply show up in your life, or to wake up one day toned, fit, and beach body ready, the same is true when it comes to long-lasting love.

 Yet, somehow we have come to believe that love “magically” happens.

-So while you cannot manipulate another person into acting the way you want them to, and yes there are some circumstances beyond your control, you can set yourself up to be lucky in love – if you believe that luck is what happens when preparation meets opportunity.
+So while you cannot manipulate another person into taking actions the way you would want them to, you can set yourself up to be lucky in love – if you believe that luck is what happens when preparation meets opportunity.

-The way to ensure that you are no longer perpetually single and that your Beloved is in your life next Valentine’s Day is to get serious about how you date.
+The way to ensure that you are no longer depressed about being single and that your beloved is in your life next year to celebrate Valentine’s Day is to get serious about how you date.
 Learning how to be discerning through the dating process will help you find your soulmate in the fastest way possible.

-And of course, that has NOTHING to do with luck at all.
+And of course, that has NOTHING to at all do with luck.

-The first step is to take a deep dive into your relationship history.
+The first step to stop being depressed about single is to take new actions.
+Your circumstances won’t magically change when you least expect them to.
+The place to begin is with you – take a deep dive into your relationship history.
 Understanding your past patterns and strategies will give you insight into how to approach things differently this time around.

 As you do this exercise, you’ll want to examine all of your significant relationships and look for the patterns.
-Here it’s your emotional investment that constitutes “significant” rather than the amount of time or commitment on the part of your ex.
-If you were deeply invested, it counts.
+The significance comes from your emotional investment rather than the amount of time or commitment on the part of your ex.
+If you were deeply invested, it counts even if it was only a relationship for several weeks.

 Answer these questions and track your replies: